 PFSCM reaffirms commitment to quality and service excellence through new ISO 9001:2015 certification

-The Partnership for Supply Chain Management (PFSCM), a leading public health supply chain solutions provider, is pleased to announce that we received ISO 9001:2015 certification on November 16, 2017.
+Partnership for Supply Chain Management (PFSCM), a leading public health supply chain solutions provider and a procurement agent of The Global Fund to Fight AIDS, Tuberculosis and Malaria, is pleased to announce that we received ISO 9001:2015 certification on November 16, 2017.

 DQS Management Systems Solutions — which is a member of the global network of certification bodies, IQNet — audited PFSCM’s US and Netherlands offices and endorsed the recommendation to advance from 9001:2008 to 9001:2015.